 Women who are experiencing problems with their sexual function should therefore be evaluated by a medical expert with experience in this field, such as a gynecologist.
 These women should be assessed for all the factors that could potentially be impacting their sexual function, including testosterone.

-This is further complicated because laboratory tests are not sensitive enough to measure women’s low testosterone levels.
+This is further complicated because laboratory tests are not sensitive enough to measure low testosterone levels in women.
 The lab results cannot reliably help clinicians differentiate low levels from very low levels in women.
 More-sensitive tests of testosterone levels exist but are not widely available.

 Therefore, diagnosing sexual dysfunction in women should not depend on testosterone levels, because the levels are not very reliable in females.
 On the other hand, before prescribing testosterone therapy, health care providers should check testosterone levels to make sure they aren’t high.